thanos-io/thanos/docs/components/query.md

                                  is used as a resync fallback.
       --store.sd-dns-interval=30s
                                  Interval between DNS resolutions.
+      --store.unhealthy-timeout=5m
+                                 Timeout before an unhealthy store is cleaned from the store UI page.
       --query.auto-downsampling  Enable automatic adjustment (step / 5) to what
                                  source of data should be used in store gateways if no max_source_resolution param is specified.